 Be a Part of the Conversation is a drug and alcohol awareness program founded within Hatboro-Horsham School District.
 The HHEF funds the workshops they provide for students, teachers, and families affected by addiction.

 Guest Presenters Series

-Each year, the HHEF welcomes accomplished authors, speakers, and artists to present, perform and work with Hatboro-Horsham students.
-These experiences, from performing alongside an accomplished musician to hearing the motivational words of a renowned athlete, represent the extraordinary learning opportunities we endeavor to provide.
+Each year, the HHEF welcomes accomplished authors, scientists, artists, and leaders to present, perform and engage with Hatboro-Horsham students.
+These experiences, from constructing a mural alongside an accomplished tile artist to hearing the motivational words of a renowned athlete, represent the extraordinary learning opportunities we endeavor to provide.
 Prior speakers have included M.I.T. professor and robotics pioneer, Woodie Flowers, children’s author David Kirk, basketball star Chris Heron, and the Cavani String Quartet.
 Whenever possible, our guests stay for an evening presentation for the community.

-Please contact Stephanie Yoder (firstname.lastname@example.org) if you are interested in getting involved with HHEF’s Girls STEAM initiative!
+Please contact Executive Director Suzy Krzaczek (email@example.com) if you are interested in getting involved with HHEF’s Girls STEAM initiative!